wcarc-on/wcarc-site/minutes/report2017.md

 The contest operators were Bill VE3MMQ, Ray VE3FN, Bert VE2ZAZ, Luc VE3JGL, Doug VE3XK, Clayton VE3IRR, Andy VE3NVK, and Ray VE3BVV.
 Many others visited the station and helped with planning and logistics.
 Conditions on the six metre band were poorer than last year, which limited the number of QSOs and multipliers on that band.
 But we were able to make better use of the time between sporadic E openings by making digital meteor scatter contacts, and improved our performance on most of the higher bands.
 In all, we made 398 contacts (compared to 506 last year) for a total of 105,625 points (compared to 141,372 last year).
 We retained our 1<sup>st</sup> place standing in Canada, while moving up to 8<sup>th</sup> place among unlimited multi-op stations (from 10<sup>th</sup> place last year).
 Our score was 37<sup>th</sup> overall (compared to 36<sup>th</sup> last year).
 Contacts were made on all amateur bands from 50 MHz to 24 GHz.
 Microwave contacts made using SDRs, WiFi equipment, cordless phones and tellurometers continued to provide a big boost to our score.

-The Ottawa-Gatineau Broadband-Hamnet, one of the Club’s projects, continues to grow with 35-45 nodes on the mesh network at any given time.
+The Ottawa-Gatineau Broadband-Hamnet, one of the Club's projects, continues to grow with 35-45 nodes on the mesh network at any given time.
 Since last year, more Gatineau stations have joined the network.
 Further information about the Club's efforts can be found at [http://ve2zaz.net/BBHN-Ottawa_www/](http://ve2zaz.net/BBHN-Ottawa_www/).

 The club had a full schedule of interesting presentations.
 [Materials](../presentations.html) from many of them are available on the club's web site.